golangclub/golangcn.org/exampleSite/content/english/author/baokun-lee.md

   link: "#"

 ---
-Founder of Golang China Contributors Club
+Baokun is the founder of Golang China Contributors Club